OyvindSabo/compendiums/tiø4146-finance-for-science-and-technology-students/03-modern-portfolio-theory.md

 **E(r<sub>i</sub>) = r<sub>f</sub> + (E(r<sub>m</sub>) - r<sub>f</sub>)β<sub>i</sub>**

 **Jensen's alpha**\
-**Jensen's alpha** is a performance measure which is directly based on the **CAPM**.
-It measures the return of a portfolio in excess of what the **CAPM** specifies.
+**Jensen's alpha** is used to calculate the return on a portfolio in excess of its theoretical expected return.
+The theoretical expected return is based on a market model, usually the **Capital Asset Pricing Model** (**CAPM**).
 Since Jensen's alpha uses **CAPM** as a benchmark, it is very easy to interpret.
-A major disadvavntage, though, is that alphas are different to compare between portfolios with different risk.
+A major disadvantage, though, is that alphas are different to compare between portfolios with different risk.

 **α<sub>p</sub> = r̄<sub>p</sub> - (r̄<sub>f</sub> + B̂<sub>p</sub>(r̄<sub>m</sub> - r̄<sub>f</sub>))**